Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 |---|---|

-| Tag List | Tag List
+| Tag list | Tag list

 |

-To set up encryption, follow the steps below.
+To set up encryption, follow these steps.

 - After checking the use of encryption, click the Confirm button.

-Archive Storage Cancel
+Archive Storage Terminate

-To cancel Archive Storage, follow the steps below.
+To cancel Archive Storage, follow these steps.

-2.1 - Archiving Policy Management
+2.1 - Manage Archiving Policy

-You can add, modify, or delete Archiving policies.
+You can add, modify, or delete archiving policies.

-Archiving Add Policy
+Add Archiving Policy

 - After entering the Archiving policy information, click the Confirm button.